kliewkliew/salad/README.md

 ```
 libraryDependencies += "biz.paluch.redis" % "lettuce" % "5.0.0.Beta1" excludeAll ExclusionRule(organization = "io.netty")
 ```
-If this doesn't work, you may need a jar with shaded dependencies.
+If this doesn't work, you may need a lettuce jar with shaded dependencies.